Determine the currently protected area

 Specify an output resolution and run the model

 Before you run the model, you should set the cell size for the output.
 By default, the cell size is the maximum of the cell sizes in each input layer.
 In this analysis, you have several high resolution layers and two very low resolution (species richness and rarity) layers.
-By default, the output will have a resolution of 1 km, matching the two lower resolution layers.
+By default, the output will have a resolution of 1 kilometer, matching the two lower resolution layers.

 A low resolution output will be processed more quickly and take up less space on disk but will also be less useful for land management decision making.
 A high resolution output takes longer to process and more disk space to store, but will be more useful for decision making.
+You'll set the output resolution to an intermediate value as a compromise.

 - In the Suitability Modeler pane, click the Environments tab.